Fildo7525/Danish/README.md

 - 2 different topics every topic with 3 different boxes

 What is check if you understood the questions, the setting, vocab and the grammar

+## Jo

+Du er fra Slovakiet ikke? \
+Jo, jag er.

+A: Det er koldt udenfor \
+B: Ja, det er jo januar.

+- It is obvious, everybody knows

+## Fremtid

+1. Jeg __skil__ til Århus pl lørdag.
+ - this is a plan.
+ - I am gonig to ...

+2. Vi **vil** til Århus på lørdag
+ - Far in the future not decided.
+ - I will ...

+3. Jeg **tager** til Århs **på lørdag**.
+ -

+Jeg skal lave mad i aften
+ skal verb 1
+ vil verb 2

+Jeg skal **til England**
+ - when we use the second werb
+ - we use it only when we want to emphesise

+    Jeg skal **cycle** til Kertemnde
+    I am emphesising that I will cycle